ECB's Coeure says QE would anchor long-term financing conditions

 "The aim of a QE is to ensure trust in the capacity of a central bank to stabilise inflation," he said.

-"We will take the U.S. and British experiences into account to determine the amount of bonds to buy in order to restore confidence in the fact that inflation will come back to a level close to and below 2 percent."

-Coeure said the euro zone was not in deflation but the risk had increased in the summer of 2014.
-European policymakers must mobilise all tools to boost growth, he said, adding that this included monetary and budgetary policies as well as structural reforms.
+Coeure said the deflation risk had increased in the summer of 2014 and said European policymakers must mobilise all tools to boost growth.

-He said that weaker-than-expected growth and inflation "oblige us to react and, once more, to imagine instruments to support growth."

-Asked about what could happen after general election there on Jan.
-25, Coeure said: "It's out of the question that Greece leave the euro."
+"It's out of the question that Greece leave the euro," he said when asked about what could happen after general election there on Jan.
+25. (Reporting by Ingrid Melander; Editing by Leigh Thomas)